 That’s what separates Barker from other horror authors who have had their fiction adapted into films: He remains involved.
 Even the two flops before Hellraiser boasted screenplays by Barker.
 After Hellraiser, he went on to direct two more with Nightbreed and Lord of Illusions.
 Every single feature that followed saw Barker in a role as producer, usually through his production company Seraphim.

-Stephen King doesn’t get too involved with his adaptations because there are so many of them.
+Stephen King doesn’t get overly involved with his adaptations because there are so many of them.
 He tries to have a hand in them when he can or when the director’s vision particularly excites him.
 But with the amount of both books and movies that have been seeing release in rapid succession, that’s about the best we can hope for.

 He stayed on as a producer for all three of the theatrical Hellraiser sequels.
 He let Bernard Rose turn “The Forbidden” into the classic Candyman while totally helping the reimagined story to retain a perfect Clive Barker tone.
 Barker produced its first sequel as well, establishing a working relationship with Bill Condon that would lead to the two of them eventually putting together the Academy Award winning Gods and Monsters.
 Barker produced several films based on his Books of Blood collection, including The Book of Blood, The Midnight Meat Train, and Dread.